Estate Planning When Divorcing With Children in New Jersey

 Fred and Velma were married 20 years when Fred inherited his father's estate, worth about $1 million.
 Because of their longstanding marriage, Fred put his inheritance in joint names.
 Velma divorced Fred a few years later and was entitled to half of what had been Fred's inheritance as part of the property distribution.

 Tiffany was being sued by a tenant (who claimed to have injured himself falling down the stairs at a rental house she owned) when she inherited $100,000 from Grandma Sally.
 She lost the case and the inheritance was seized to pay the case judgment.

 Michael was a functioning alcoholic.
 When he inherited from his mother, Martha, Michael went on a bender to Atlantic City and was found dead in his hotel room from an overdose of alcohol and cocaine

 The Differences Between an Outright Inheritance and an Inheritance in Trust

-outright inheritance is transferred to a beneficiary and put into their individual name.
+An outright inheritance is transferred to a beneficiary and put into their individual name.
 (Unless, as explained in the next section, the beneficiary is a minor; in which case, the court appoints a guardian of the assets.)

 When assets are put in an adult child's own name, they have full control over those assets.
 As these all-too-real scenarios show, this means that any inherited assets can be seized by a divorcing spouse and creditors such as from a car accident lawsuit, bankruptcy, malpractice claim, or medical crisis.

-other hand, if assets are passed to your adult children in trust, the assets are available for your child's needs, but not given directly to them.
+On the other hand, if assets are passed to your adult children in trust, the assets are available for your child's needs, but not given directly to them.
 The specific benefits of setting up a trust for children include the following: